Basic Binary IPC

 Waiting for events to occur with a poller is performed with the

-function WAIT-FOR-EVENTS
+function WAIT-FOR-EVENTS.

 (defgeneric wait-for-events (poller timeout))

-The return value of WAIT-FOR-EVENTS
+The return value of WAIT-FOR-EVENTS is NIL if no events occurred

 or a list where each item is a list containing two entries, SOCKET

-argument can be a positive value
+and SOCKET-EVENTS.
+The TIMEOUT argument can be a positive value

-representing seconds, or it can be one of :IMMEDIATE
+representing seconds, or it can be one of :IMMEDIATE or

-, a return value
+:INDEFINITE.
+Like POLL-SOCKET and POLL-SOCKETS, a return value

-does not mean that the function timed out.
+of NIL does not mean that the function timed out.

-Adding a socket to be monitored by a POLLER
+Adding a socket to be monitored by a POLLER is performed using the

-MONITOR-SOCKET
+MONITOR-SOCKET function.

 (defgeneric monitor-socket (poller socket socket-events))

-is the socket to add and SOCKET-EVENTS
+where SOCKET is the socket to add and SOCKET-EVENTS contain the

 events to wait for.